-The Council was represented at the third annual school careers fair at Wood Green in December 2018 and also supported its organisation.
+The Council was represented at the third annual school careers fair at Wood Green in December 2018 and also supported its organisation, supporting the development of long-term careers for the areas young people.

 Limited benefits have been obtained to date from suppliers delivering a social value benefit (i.e. creating opportunities for the long-term unemployed or other disadvantaged groups, apprenticeships or other environmental or community benefits) to the District when being awarded contracts of a significant value.

 The Council addressed this by introducing in February 2019 a requirement that social value considerations be including in all contracts over £100k.

-All of the Council's apprenticeship cohort have found permanent employment either inside or outside of the Council.
+All the Council's apprenticeship cohort have found permanent employment either inside or outside of the Council.